 , this occurrence just might motivate him or her to become a real

-One thing all four types of speech have in common is that the speaker has a point, even if they're villains.
+One thing all five types of speech have in common is that the speaker has a point, even if they're villains.
 To give a speech about it, the speaker has to have thought it through and can usually have more than one reason why you suck.
 This is because the writer of the story has also thought it through.

 Compare to Calling the Old Man Out